What Is OSAP? Ontario Student Assistance Program Explained

 Full-Time vs. Part-Time OSAP

-Even if you don’t qualify for maximum funding, FatCat Loans can help bridge the gap with affordable student-friendly loans that complement your Ontario Student Assistance Program aid.
+Even if you don’t qualify for maximum funding, some students use personal loans to help bridge the gap with affordable student-friendly loans that complement your Ontario Student Assistance Program aid.

 Types of OSAP Funding